-In a perfect world, every one of your fix-and-flip projects would run smoothly from purchase to rehab, with buyers snapping up your flipped homes the day they hit the market.
+In a perfect world, every one of your fix and flip projects would run smoothly from purchase to rehab, with buyers snapping up your flipped homes the day they hit the market.
 Unfortunately, real world snags happen all too often and fix-and-flip investors sometimes find themselves overextended—with their capital reserves stretched to the limit.
-If you should ever find yourself in that stressful situation, it’s important to know in advance what can happen if you are unable to make your fix-and-flip loan payment on time.
+If you should ever find yourself in that stressful situation, it’s important to know in advance what can happen if you are unable to make your fix and flip loan payment on time.

-A fix-and-flip loan is an asset-based loan, meaning your property will serve as collateral on the loan.
+A fix and flip loan is an asset-based loan, meaning your property will serve as collateral on the loan.
 Depending on which U.S. state your property is in, you will sign a Deed of Trust and a Promissory Note giving the lender the right to foreclose and sell the property if you default on the loan.
 In some states, a property foreclosure must be conducted in a courtroom through a court process.

-7 Questions You Should Ask Your Hard Money Lender About Paying Late
+7 Questions You Should Ask Your Hard Money Lender

 - Is there a grace period before a late fee is applied?